Training Goals and Responsibilities

 3 = Foundational competence, needs regular supervision (intern entry level)

-4 = Intermediate competence, needs occasional supervision/consultation (intern exit level)
+4 = Intermediate competence, ready for early career practice with supervision/consultation (intern exit level)